 Late payment penalties

-Late payment penalties apply if you did not pay taxes owed by April 15, regardless of if you filed an extension.
+A late payment penalty applies if you did not pay taxes owed by April 15, regardless of if you filed an extension.

 If you’re guilty of the above, penalties you’re subject to include: